joergmschulz/docker-dovecot/README.md

 # docker-dovecot
-lightweight alpine based dockerized dovecot
+lightweight alpine based dockerized dovecot, exim, rspamd environment

 We expect users to login via their complete email address.
 Two conditions must be met:
 - must be memberOf the specified LDAP_group that entitles him to use mail at allowed